Visiting Morocco: The fake guides in Marrakech and the leather crafts

 A potentially unpleasant experience

-• I have to feed my children
+• I've got to feed my kids

-• You've wasted my time!
+• You've just wasted my time!

-• You're a very bad person!
+• You're a terrible person!

 How to safely tour the tanneries of Marrakech